 Guam is a small island in Western Pacific Ocean, which is an unincorporated US territory.
 The country’s economy is primarily dependent on US military spending and tourism.
 An estimated 1.1 million tourists visit the territory every year, mostly from Japan and Korea.
-Amenities that tourists enjoy in the territory include hotels for all categories of tourists, golf courses, duty-free shopping outlets, and malls, including the world’s largest Kmart.
+Amenities that tourists enjoy in the territory include a range of hotels, golf courses, duty-free shopping outlets, and malls, including the world’s largest Kmart.
 Since 2005, the tourism-based hospitality industry of Guam has grown steadily, and this trend continues unabated.

 In Guam, employees get protection from the government under various laws when they qualify to be an employee based on the following conditions:

 - Any person in the territory of Guam working for another on hire including those who have stopped working due to a labor dispute or unfair labor practice.

 - The person has returned to work after the settlement of a labor dispute or unfair labor practice by a competent court.